eclipse-kura/kura/_posts/devices/2018-04-09-sensortag-driver.md

 ---

 Eclipse Kura provides a specific driver that can be used to interact with Texas Instruments SensorTag devices.
 The driver is available only for gateways that support the new Bluetooth LE APIs.
-It can be used in to the Wires framework, the Asset model or directly using the Driver itself.
+It can be used in the Wires framework, the Asset model or directly using the Driver itself.

 {% include alerts.html message='The SensorTag driver can be used only with TI SensorTags with firmware version >1.20.
 If your device has an older firmware, please update it.' %}